 Leeds Beckett Staff

-Jane South is Professor of Healthy Communities at the Institute for Health and Wellbeing, Leeds Beckett University, where she leads a research programme that links research, education and public engagement around the theme of community health and active citizenship with a focus on lay health workers and volunteer roles in public health.
-Jane started her professional life as a nurse, moving into health promotion research fifteen years ago, and later becoming Director of the Centre for Health Promotion Research at Leeds Beckett University.
+Jane South is Professor of Healthy Communities at the School of Health and Community Studies, Leeds Beckett University, where she leads a research programme that links research, education and public engagement around the theme of community health and active citizenship with a focus on lay health workers and volunteer roles in public health.
+Jane started her professional life as a nurse, before moving into health promotion research.
 She has built a portfolio of community health research and publications, along with evaluation and planning frameworks for public health practice.
 Jane leads the development of the CommUNIty initiative.

 Email address: email@example.com

-Mark Gamsu is a Visiting Professor at Leeds Beckett University and has a strong interest in the relationship between citizenship, inequality and wellbeing.
-As well as being a freelance public health consultant, he works part time for Health Action Partnership International, coordinating a European programme promoting Health in All Policies.
+Mark Gamsu is a Professor at Leeds Beckett University and has a strong interest in the relationship between citizenship, inequality and wellbeing.
 He is also on the board of a number of voluntary organisations in Sheffield and is a Director of Citizens Advice.
 Mark has many years’ experience in health and social care at community, district, regional and national levels, including leading on Joint Strategic Needs Assessments policy when working for the Department of Health.
 Mark runs a regular blog on citizenship and health – (www.localdemocracyandhealth.com).
 Mark leads the development of the policy and practice workshops.

 Email address: M.Gamsu@leedsbeckett.ac.uk